Why study this course

 Through our courses, we support our students to become well-rounded and capable individuals, by addressing the full range of skills required to be an architect.
 These include creative design, building construction and performance, environmental design, issues of sustainability, matters of professional responsibility and the duties of an architect, and an understanding of the historical and cultural contexts of architecture and urban design.

-The BSc/MArch is a unique degree course as, after successful completion of the three-year BSc (or equivalent qualification from another university), students will spend most of the first year of the MArch in architectural practice.
+The BSc/MArch is a unique degree course as, after successful completion of the three-year ARB/RIBA Part 1 BSc with at least a 2:1 (or equivalent qualification from another university), students will spend most of the first year of the MArch in architectural practice.
 This is followed by a single, final year based in the school.

 Most of your time on these courses is spent in the design studio, working on architectural design projects that grow in scale and complexity as you progress through them.
 Many of the skills mentioned above are developed through and integrated into design.
 We offer a range of working spaces, workshops and computer aided design facilities to support this.